nielsenau/finder-documentcloud/README.md

 ## Installation

-1. **Install the Quick Action**:
+1. **Download the workflow**:
+    - Download the repository as a ZIP file: [Download ZIP](https://github.com/nielsenau/finder-documentcloud/archive/refs/heads/main.zip)
-   - Download the workflow file from the Github Repository.
+    - Unzip the downloaded file

+2. **Install the Quick Action**:
-- Double-click the workflow file to install it automatically
+    - Double-click the `Send to DocumentCloud.workflow` folder - macOS will recognize it as executable and install it automatically
-    - If that doesn't work, move the `Send to DocumentCloud.workflow` folder to `~/Library/Services/`
+    - If that doesn't work, manually move the `Send to DocumentCloud.workflow` folder to `~/Library/Services/`

 2. **Set up credentials**:
    - The workflow will prompt you to enter your DocumentCloud/MuckRock credentials on first use